LucasPMorris/profile_site/README.md

 ### 4. Run the development server

-You can start the server using this command:
+You can start the server using this command:git

 ```bash
 npm run dev